compomics/moFF/README.md

 ## Apex intensity ##

-use `python moff.py -h`
+use `python moff_all.py -mbr off `
 ```
+  --loc_in                      the folder containing all input files
+  --raw_repo                    the folder containing all the raw files
   --tsv_list                    the input file with for MS2 peptides
-  --raw_list	specify directly the  raw file
+  --raw_list                    pecify directly the  raw file
-  --toll	the mass tollerance (ppm)
+  --toll                        mass tollerance (ppm)
-  --xic_length	the rt windows for xic (minutes).
+  --xic_length                  rt windows for xic (minutes).
 Default value is 3  min
-  --rt_peak_win	the time windows used to get the apex for the ms2 peptide/feature  (minutes).
+  --rt_peak_win                 time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 1
-  --rt_peak_win_match 	the time windows used to get the apex for machted features (minutes).
-Default value is 1
+  --rt_peak_win_match           time windows used to get the apex for machted features (minutes).
+Default value is 1.2
-  --raw_repo	the folder containing all the raw files
   --peptide_summary             flag that allows have as output the peptided summary intensity file.
-Default is disable (0)
+Default is disable(0)
   --tag_pepsum                  tag string that will be part of the  peptided summary intensity file name.
-Default value is moFF_run
+Default is moFF_run
-  --loc_out	the target folder for the output (default is the input folder, raw_repo)
+  --loc_out                     output folder
+  --tag_pepsum                  a tag that is used in the peptide summary file name

+  --match_filter                filtering on the matched peak . default 0
+  --ptm_file                    modification json ptm file.
+Default file ptm_setting.json
+  --quantile_thr_filtering      quantile value used to computed the filtering threshold for the matched peak .
+Default is 0.75
+  --sample_size                 percentage of MS2 identified peptides used to estimated the threshold
 ```

-For example :
+You can run the apex module in two ways:

-`python moff.py --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --toll 1O --loc_out output_moff --peptide_summary 1 `
+`python moff_all.py  --mbr off --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_list sample_folder/20080311_CPTAC6_07_6A005.RAW --toll 1O --loc_out output_moff --peptide_summary 1 `
+in this case you specify more than a file separated by a blanck space

+In case you want to run the apex module  on all the files in a folder (all so the raw files shold located in a foder)

+`python moff_all.py  --mbr on  --loc_in sample_folder/sample_data/  --raw_repo sample_folder/sample_data/your_raw_folder   --toll 1O --loc_out output_moff --peptide_summary 1 `

+You can activate the filtering of the matching peptides setting `--match_filter 1`.
+In order to do the filtering:
+- `--ptm_file` MUST be specified and input files MUST contain a matched field.

+This option is usefull in the case you have run the mbr module alone and later you want to run the apex module separately.

-WARNING : the raw file names MUST be the same of the input file otherwise the script gives you an error !
+WARNING :  in case of  --loc_in  and  --raw_repo  raw file names MUST be the same of the input file otherwise the script gives you an error !

+WARNING 1  :  you can not mixed the two input ways ( --loc_in / --raw_repo and --tsv_list / --raw_list  ) otherwise the script gives you an error !

+WARNING 2: mzML raw file MUST be only specified using `--tsv_list | --raw_list`.
+The `--raw_repo` option is not available for mzML files.

 NOTE: all the parameters related to the the time windows (xic_lentgh,rt_peak_win, rt_peak_win_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.
 For a correct rt windows, we suggest to set the **rt_peak_win** value equal or slighly greater to the __dynamic exclusion duration set in your machine.__
 We suggest also to set the rt_peak_win_match  always slightly bigger than tha values used for rt_peak_win

-You can also specify directly the raw file using:
-`python moff.py --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_list sample_folder/20080311_CPTAC6_07_6A005.raw --toll 1O --loc_out  output_moff`

-WARNING: if the user need to use Thermo RAW file can specify them using   `--raw_list` or  `--raw_repo`.
-In case of **mzML** file the user can ONLY specify them using   `--raw_list`

 [Top of page](#moff)